About the book

 About the Author

 Dominic Moore began learning the violin with Pamela Spofforth at the age of 8.
 He later won scholarships to Winchester College and the Royal College of Music studying the violin with Itzhak Rashkovsky, and also the piano as a joint first study with Peter Element.
-From the ages of 8-18 he also attended Pro Corda, Europe’s leading chamber music school, and has since returned regularly to coach on their core courses.
+From the ages of 8-18 he also attended Pro Corda, Europe’s leading chamber music school, where he is now Director of their Senior and Violin Courses.

 Dominic has appeared as guest leader with the Ulster Orchestra, Royal Liverpool Philharmonic, Bournemouth Symphony, Orquestra Nacional do Porto, Presteigne Festival Orchestra, Birmingham Royal Ballet and was co-leader of the West End production of Phantom of the Opera.
 Dominic has recorded many soundtracks for film and TV, including The Lord of the Rings trilogy, Dr Who, Miss Marple, Downton Abbey, Call the Midwife and Poldark.